 Paintings Scene in Bordeaux

 The art scene in Bordeaux is anchored by world-class institutions like CAPC, Musée des Beaux-Arts, Base sous-marine.
 Beyond these landmarks, the neighborhoods of Chartrons, Saint-Michel, Saint-Pierre harbor a dynamic ecosystem of independent galleries and artist studios.
 Notable spaces include Galerie Artmag, Galerie des Remparts, each contributing to Bordeaux's reputation as a cultural destination in Nouvelle-Aquitaine.
-The city's unique character — wine country elegance meets artistic ambition in this unesco-listed neoclassical city. — creates an environment where both established and emerging artists thrive, offering collectors an extraordinary range of styles and mediums.
+The city's unique character — wine country elegance meets artistic ambition in this UNESCO-listed neoclassical city — creates an environment where both established and emerging artists thrive.

 Guide to Buying Paintings — Bordeaux